kariemoorman/kariemoorman.github.io/projects.md

           about immigrants and immigration policy in the United States.
-We are interested in the force dynamics in metaphoric framing and understanding how shifts in the force-dynamic construal of a target concept (e.g., "immigrants are flooding over the border", "immigrants are trickling over the border") lead to shifts in attitudes and reasoning about that target concept (e.g., a social problem such as immigration).
+We are interested in the force dynamics in metaphoric framing and understanding how shifts in the force-dynamic construal of a target concept (e.g., "immigrants are flooding over the border", "immigrants are trickling over the border") lead to shifts in attitudes and reasoning about that target concept (e.g., a social problem such as immigration reform).
           </div></p>
 </section>